 We’ve all been there.
 You’re on vacation and excited to catch up on your favorite TV shows, but the TV set up is less than ideal – just bad DVDs or even worse…VHS tapes!
-Stay entertained on vacation, pack up your Roku and enjoy Netflix, Hulu, Pandora and all your favorite channels.
+Stay entertained on vacation, pack up your Roku player and enjoy Netflix, Hulu, Pandora and all your favorite channels.

 It’s easier than ever to travel with your Roku player.
 Here’s how you can take your most entertaining travel buddy with you on the road!

 First off, Roku players are smaller than ever.
 Our Roku Streaming Stick (HDMI Version) is so tiny it will fit in your toiletry bag.
 Our other players are also very small – just the size of a hockey puck.

 Next, ensure you’ll have sufficient Internet bandwidth where you’re going.

 Staying with a friend or at a vacation rental?

 These days some vacation rentals like Airbnb or VRBO offer complimentary WiFi, but be sure to ask!
 Don’t forget to find out what type of TV will be available as well.
 If you have a Roku 3 or Roku Streaming Stick (HDMI Version), you’ll need a TV with an HDMI port.
 Roku 1 and Roku 2 can connect via composite AV cables (the red/white/yellow cables).